South Carolina Freedom Caucus: Impeachment efforts

+The bill raised the novel question of whether the House has the authority to impeach solicitors, who are elected on the county-level.
+The Constitution of South Carolina empowers the House to impeach "officials elected on a statewide basis, state judges and such other state officers as may be designated by law.”
+The House Judiciary Committee voted along party lines to hire an outside attorney to answer this question, with Democrats opposing the move.

-Lawsuit against the State House Ethics Committee
+Lawsuit against the House Ethics Committee

-Several Freedom Caucus members refused to sign a pledge against funding challenges to Republican incumbents.
-State ethics laws prohibited ideologically-based caucuses from funding political operations.
-In response, the Freedom Caucus filed suit against the House Ethics Committee in February 2023.
+Several Freedom Caucus members refused to sign a pledge prohibiting funding challenges against Republican incumbents, describing it as "soviet–style".
+State ethics laws prohibited ideologically based caucuses from funding political operations.
+In response, the Freedom Caucus filed suit against the House Legislative Ethics Committee in February 2023.
 The Caucus received legal counsel through America First Legal.
 The Caucus alleged the law violated the First Amendment by restricting speech on the basis of viewpoint.
 A federal judge ruled in favor of the Caucus, knocking down the prohibition.
 The House Ethics Committee chairman, Jay Jordan (R–Florence), said the ruling "blasted" the state's ethics law "wide open".

 Education

 In November 2022, the Caucus filed a lawsuit against Lexington School District One, accusing the District of violating state law by allowing an education nonprofit, EL Education, to train educators on how to infuse race into education.
 Caucus members released an audio tape allegedly capturing an EL Education employee telling teachers how to circumvent state law on teaching critical race theory.
 The CEO of EL Education said the Caucus was promoting a "false and crudely edited narrative".
 The District maintained it did not violate the law, but settled the lawsuit and ended its relationship with EL Education.

-The Caucus supported efforts in 2025 to make school board races partisan, requiring members to identify with a political party.
+The Caucus supported efforts in 2025 to make school board races partisan, requiring candidates to identify with a political party.

+In 2026, the Caucus led an effort to reject the appointment of Former South Carolina Chief Justice Don Beatty to the South Carolina State University's Board of Trustees.
+Pace said the Caucus took issue with Beatty's history serving as a Democrat in the state House, and his opposition to the state's abortion law during his time on the Supreme Court.
+Pace also criticized the House for not nominating those deemed conservative and reflective of "the population of the state."

 2024 budget debate

-During the 2024–25 legislative session, the Freedom Caucus attempted to drastically reduce the expense and scale of the state government by eliminating multiple state agencies and reducing the budget by $1 billion.
-The Caucus introduced 100 amendments during the debate, a move that other Republican members labelled as "campaign ploy[s]".
-In the end, the $14 billion budget passed 99-13, with the Caucus members rescinding many of their amendments after nearly three dozen of them were rejected.
+During the 2024–25 legislative session, the Freedom Caucus attempted to reduce the expense and scale of the state government by eliminating multiple state agencies and reducing the budget by $1 billion.
+The Caucus introduced 100 amendments during the debate, a move described as a "campaign ploy" by other Republican members.
+In the end, the $14 billion budget passed 99–13, with the Caucus members rescinding many of their amendments after nearly three dozen were rejected.
 The debate, largely between Freedom Caucus and members of the House Republican Caucus, was reported to be "harsh".